Founded in 1945 by Mr. Ed Wackerhagen and Mr. Bob Kraus of Racine, Wisconsin,

 Date of production can be determined by the design features in addition to date codes and serial numbers on later production.

-Sheridan expanded their business with the introduction of the Model F CO2 rifles.
+Sheridan expanded their business in the mid-1970's with the introduction of the Model F CO2 rifles.

 They were available in Silver Streak and Blue Streak models.